North Korea fires first suspected ICBM since 2017 - KVIA

 North Korea has fired what is believed to be its first intercontinental ballistic missile (ICBM) in more than four years as Western leaders gather in Brussels for a security summit.

-The suspected ICBM flew to an altitude of 6,000 kilometers (3,728 miles) and to a distance of 1,080 kilometers (671 miles) with a flight time of 71 minutes before landing in waters off Japan’s western coast on Thursday, according to Japan’s Defense Ministry.
+The suspected ICBM flew to an altitude of 6,000 kilometers (3,728 miles) and to a distance of 1,080 kilometers (671 miles) with a flight time of 71 minutes before splashing down in waters off Japan’s western coast on Thursday, according to Japan’s Defense Ministry.

-The altitude would suggest it is a “new type of ICBM,” Japan’s Vice Defense Minister Makoto Oniki told reporters Thursday.
-The missile landed inside Japan’s Exclusive Economic Zone, 170 kilometers (106 miles) west of Cape Tappi on the northern tip of Japan’s main island of Honshu, Oniki said.

-Thursday’s launch is North Korea’s 11th of the year, including one on March 16 which is presumed to have failed, and its longest-range test since November 2017, when it sent a Hwasong-15 missile to an altitude of 4,475 kilometers (2,800 miles) with a range of 950 kilometers (590 miles) and flight time of 53 minutes.
+Thursday’s launch is North Korea’s 11th of the year, including one on March 16 which is presumed to have failed.
+Analysts said the test could be the longest-range missile yet fired by North Korea, exceeding its last ICBM launch in November 2017.

-South Korean President Moon Jae-in “strongly condemned” North Korea for breaching its self-imposed moratorium on ICBM testing, according to a statement from his office.

-Moon said Pyongyang was causing a “serious threat” to the Korean Peninsula as well as the international community.

-Japanese Prime Minister Fumio Kishida also condemned the launch.
-“It is a reckless and unacceptable act, and I strongly condemn it,” Kishida told reporters in Belgium, where he is attending a G7 summit.
+Japan’s Vice Defense Minister Makoto Oniki told reporters Thursday the altitude would suggest it is a “new type of ICBM,” a potential sign North Korea is closer to developing weapons capable of targeting the United States.

+The US joined allies South Korea and Japan in strongly condemning the launch Thursday and called on North Korea to refrain from further destabilizing acts.

-The gathering is part of a series of meetings, including a NATO summit, as Western leaders seek to align their responses to Russia’s brutal invasion of Ukraine.
-A European Council will also take place Thursday.
+US President Joe Biden is currently in Belgium, where he is attending a G7 summit alongside Japanese Prime Minister Fumio Kishida.
+The gathering is part of a series of meetings, including an extraordinary NATO summit, as Western leaders seek to align their responses to Russia’s brutal invasion of Ukraine.
+A European Council meeting will also take place Thursday.

 According to analysts, the recent spate of North Korean missile tests suggest the country’s leader, Kim Jong Un, is attempting show an increasingly turbulent world that Pyongyang remains a player in the struggle for power and influence.

-“By threatening to destabilize Asia while global resources are stretched thin elsewhere, Pyongyang is demanding the world pay it to act like a ‘responsible nuclear power,'” Leif-Eric Easley, associate professor of international studies at Ewha Womans University in Seoul, told CNN in January this year.
+“North Korea refuses to be ignored and may be trying to take advantage of global preoccupation with the war in Ukraine to force a fait accompli on its status as a nuclear weapons state,” Leif-Eric Easley, associate professor of international studies at Ewha Womans University in Seoul, told CNN.

+“North Korea is nowhere near initiating aggression on the scale of Russia’s invasion of Ukraine.
+But Pyongyang’s ambitions likewise exceed self-defense as it wants to overturn the postwar security order in Asia, added Easley.

-Thursday’s test also comes just two weeks after South Korea elected a new conservative President, Yoon Suk Yeol, who is expected to take a harder line against North Korea than Moon.
+Thursday’s test also comes just two weeks after South Korea elected a new conservative President, Yoon Suk Yeol, who is expected to take a harder line against North Korea than outgoing office holder President Moon Jae-in.

+In response to Thursday’s suspected ICBM test, South Korea’s military launched several warning missiles for the first time since 2017, the Joint Chiefs of Staff (JCS) said in a text sent to reporters.

+“Our military is monitoring North Korean military’s movements and have confirmed that we have the capability and posture to accurately strike the origin location of the missile launch and command and support facilities any time North Korea launches a missile,” the JCS said.

 Provocative act